Caliban's War: Plot summary

-Following hospitalization and debriefing, but still suffering from untreated PTSD, Sgt.
-Draper is brought to the peace talks between Earth and Mars on Earth to give eye-witness testimony regarding the alien attack on Ganymede.
-(It is also revealed that a mysterious energy burst from the Protomolecule complex on Venus occurred virtually simultaneously with this attack.)
-She violates diplomatic protocol, however, and is dismissed by the Martian delegation, but is then hired by Chrisjen Avasarala, the leader of the UN negotiations.
-Draper learns that Avasarala's assistant is betraying her, leading Avasarala to conclude that her UN superiors are trying to get rid of her, from which Draper deduces that a group within the UN is responsible for the super soldier attack.
-Avasarala allows Draper to be brought along as her bodyguard on a slow-moving yacht headed to Ganymede on an ostensible relief mission.
+Meanwhile, following hospitalization but still suffering from untreated PTSD, Bobbie is brought to the peace talks between Earth and Mars on Earth to give eye-witness testimony regarding the alien attack on Ganymede.
+She egregiously violates diplomatic protocol and is dismissed by the Martian delegation, but is instead hired by Chrisjen Avasarala, the leader of the United Nations (UN) negotiations.
+The UN is heavily fractured between various factions vying for power; Avasarala reasons that Bobbie has no allegiances to other UN figures and is therefore a relatively trustworthy asset.
+Bobbie deduces that Avasarala's assistant is feeding information about her actions to a set of political opponents including UN Admiral Nguyen and Undersecretary Errinwright.
+Avasarala concludes that Nguyen's faction are trying to stop her from looking into the events on Ganymede and that they must be responsible for the alien soldier attacks.
+These political opponents assign Avasarala to travel to Ganymede on a yacht owned by business tycoon Jules-Pierre Mao on an ostensible relief mission.
+Although this is clearly a thinly veiled attempt to remove her from the political equation for some time, and also reveals Nguyen's faction is working together with Mao towards some unknown purpose, Avasarala is powerless to refuse.
+She brings Bobbie along as her bodyguard.

-On their way to Tycho station, the Rocinante crew discovers a super soldier stowed away in their cargo hold.
+On their way to Tycho station, the Rocinante crew discovers an alien soldier stowed away in their cargo hold.
 They are able to lure out the creature using radioactive bait before vaporizing it with the ship's exhaust.
-The Rocinante is damaged during the encounter, but the crew learns more about the alien machines.
-Holden confronts Fred Johnson, whom he believes controls the only other sample of the Protomolecule.
-Johnson denies any involvement with the Ganymede incident and summarily fires Holden's crew.
-They help Prax release a video asking for help searching for Mei, raising enough money to continue the search.
-Upon receiving information about Mei's doctor, he deduces that the super soldiers are being created on a base on Io.
-With the Rocinante repaired, they set out to recover Mei.
+The Rocinante is damaged during the encounter, but the crew has learned much about the alien creations.
+Holden confronts Fred Johnson, whom he believes controls the only other sample of the Protomolecule, and therefore must be responsible for the lab.
+Johnson denies any involvement with the Ganymede incident and summarily fires Holden's crew for questioning his authority.
+Now without the financial backing of the OPA, the crew helps Prax release a video asking for help searching for Mei, raising enough money to continue the search.
+Prax receives a message from someone who recognizes Mei's doctor that took her from the preschool, who actually was an employee of Protogen.
+He deduces that the alien soldiers are being created on a base on Io.
+With the Rocinante repaired they set out to recover Mei.

-On board the yacht, Avasarala sees Meng's video appeal and learns that a UN detachment is heading to intercept the Rocinante.
+Trapped on board the yacht, Avasarala learns that Admiral Nguyen and Errinwright sent a fleet to intercept and destroy the Rocinante, and that a Martian fleet is also traveling to monitor the situation.
 The crew of the yacht prevent her from warning Holden, claiming that their communication systems are broken.
-When they refuse her demands to get the yacht repaired, Avasarala has Draper take control of the vessel.
-Avasarala sends a warning to Holden, and she and Draper board a racing pinnace to rendezvous with the Rocinante.
-After meeting Holden's crew, Avasarala and Draper share notes on the Protomolecule super soldiers.
+Realizing that Mao has ordered them to prevent her from contacting the Rocinante, Avasarala has Bobbie use smuggled military weaponry to take control of the vessel.
+Avasarala sends a warning to Holden, and she and Bobbie board a racing pinnace to rendezvous with the Rocinante before the military fleets can reach them.

-Realizing that they are several days away from being destroyed by the UN detachment, Avasarala convinces the crew to let her send this information to her contacts within the UN to prevent an all-out war.
-Draper and Avasarala convince the Martian fleet to help protect the Rocinante.
-This culminates in a space battle between the UN detachment, the Martian forces, and a second UN fleet loyal to Avasarala.
-With the UN Secretary General recalling the admiral hostile to the Rocinante, the battle ultimately ends in victory for the Martians and Avasarala's faction.